cern-eos/eos/doc/configuration/geobalancer.rst

 GEO balancing uses the relative filling state of a geo tag and not absolute byte values.

-GEO balncing is enabled/disabled by space:
+GEO balancing is enabled/disabled by space:

 .. code-block:: bash